 ECON 5976.
 Directed Study.
 1-4 Hours.

 Offers independent work under the direction of members of the department on a chosen topic.
 Course content depends on instructor.
 May not be substituted for requirements leading to a BA or BS in economics.
-Prereq.
-Graduate standing.
+May be repeated without limit.

 ECON 5984.
 Research.
 1-4 Hours.